 In Connecticut, home foreclosures are judicial.
 Therefore, the court is involved and every foreclosure must go through the court.
 Connecticut has several unique laws that vary from other states using the judicial process.
 For example, in Connecticut, the foreclosure can be a ‘decree of sale’ foreclosure.
 This is very similar to either a standard judicial foreclosure or strict foreclosure.

 Determining If You Need a Foreclosure Attorney

 Sadly, thousands of Americans a year have faced foreclosure and subsequently foreclosed on their homes.
-If you were recently faced with a foreclosure notice and are struggling with your decision to accept this notice or fight back, hiring a Waterbury foreclosure lawyer can be a great help.
+If you were recently faced with a foreclosure notice, hiring a Waterbury foreclosure lawyer can help.
 Fighting the foreclosure battle on your own can cause even more stress and heartache during a confusing time.
-Having an attorney on your side to help fight this battle for you can ensure that you have a proper defense for why your home should not be foreclosed on and how to go through the legal steps of making your claim.
+However, having an attorney on your side to help fight this battle for you can ensure that you have a proper defense.
+Moreover, they can help you go through the legal steps of making your claim.
 For more information on whether you should hire an attorney for your defense, read below!

 How To Determine If You Need a Lawyer